 OUR COVID-19 TASK FORCE…The Task Force has been evaluating protocols to insure the safety of all upon our return to indoor worship.
 We look forward to resuming worship in our historic and inspirational sanctuary, and until we are able to do so safely, we continue to be blessed with the opportunity to gather for worship outdoors and on line.

 OUTDOOR IN PERSON WORSHIP…Each Sunday, we will gather for outdoor worship at 10:30 a.m. in front of the Church of the Abiding Presence (Seminary Chapel).
 We are very thankful that the Seminary is allowing us to use their space and we hope many of you will worship with us there.
 In case of inclement weather, visit our Facebook page or check your email by 7:00 a.m. for any worship cancelation notice.

 Christ Lutheran has installed an audio-visual system to meet the needs of the congregation and people across the globe.
 These improvements have extended our worshipping community to those who otherwise could not attend.
 We reach people across the globe who tune in to hear the preached Word, pray, sing, and grow in discipleship.

 Together, we are changing lives.
 A special thank you and blessing to all as you continue to support our church and ministry during this health challenge financially.
 It is your support that sustains us during this time of crisis.

 We look forward to celebrating the end of this crisis together!
 In the meantime, be confident in knowing that God is our healer, provider, protector, and keeper.
-We will keep you updated on Sunday services each week.

 If you are having difficulty accessing Christ Lutheran Gettysburg’s online worship service and need assistance, please contact the church office.